 Bachelor of Science in Professional Communication

-The Professional Communication degree is designed to enhance and expand communication competency in all areas of a person’s life — self, home and workplace.
+The Professional Communication degree, designed for working adults, is designed to enhance and expand communication competency in all areas of a person’s life — self, home and workplace.
 The major integrates theory and applied learning, making it a marketable degree fitting for any organization or ministry.
 Those working in the field of communication enjoy the process of “talk,” and how that translates into making money, fixing organizational issues or disseminating information.

 The Professional Communication degree prepares graduates to work in the field of communication, encompassing every organizational body and entity in which someone would like to work.
 A communication office (information office) is apart of any thriving corporation or nonprofit.
 The skills learned in Evangel's Professional Communication major are directly reflectant of the skills stated in the Fortune 500 most desirable candidates for hire, those having oral and written communication skills, technological training, initiative with original, creative thought, along with other attributes.
 The degree itself is an integrated look at the theories of communication and how those theories correlate with the actuality of "doing" communication.
 The Professional Communication degree is a combination of writing, research, creating and performance.
 Professional Communication graduates are highly marketable.
 Graduates' skills are valued for their abilities to accomplish numerous tasks.
 The liberal arts training is a perfect fit for the needed flexibility of a communication expert.
 Evangel's Professional Communication program offers that integrated, yet diverse, training for tomorrow's workplace.
 Graduates pursue jobs in a variety of places.
 Currently, our graduates have acquired jobs in technical writing, promotions, public relations, advertising, digital media, nonprofits (such as running an orphanage), political campaigns, medical marketing and broadcasting.
 The Evangel ethos of relationship-building and the integration of faith and learning are at the core of this major.
 Graduates cherish their cohort time as they move through the program and are proud Evangel alumni upon graduation.